CrypticHatter/Sims/readme.rst

 Student Information management system
 ###################

-This is a school information management system application that i was created for my project using codeignitor framework.
+This is a school information management system application that i was created for my project using codeigniter framework.
 It comprises following modules.

 1. Student, Teacher registration
-2. classroom maagement
+2. classroom management
 3. Subjects and timetable management
 4. Student attendance tracker
 5. Student payment management (Manual system)